expipiplus1/autoapply/readme.md

 A Template-Haskell program to automatically pass arguments to functions wherever the type fits.

+@tomjaguarpaw noticed that this is like "Type-directed implicit parameters".

 ## TL;DR

 You have the following values and want to stir them together and see what